Mako227/SSW567_HW04/README.md

 # SSW567_HW04
-Homework assignment #4 for SSW-567
+Homework assignment #5a for SSW-567
-No details yet
+Have not been able to get mocking to work correctly